kvora2/TeamTrackerAPI/README.md

 This Node.js application provides a comprehensive solution for user registration 📝, authentication 🔐, and employee management 🧑‍💼 with MongoDB as the database 📊.
 It allows users to register, login, manage employees 👥, departments 📁, and view login history ⏰, along with the ability to upload and view images 📷.

+> ⚠️ **Note**: This application is designed primarily for learning purposes and is not deployed.
+However, you can try it out by installing it locally and connecting it to your own MongoDB cluster.
+Just create an `.env` file with your MongoDB connection string (env var name: MONGO_URL), and you'll be set to go! 🛠️

 ## Features 🛠️

 ### User Authentication ✅